 - 2.9% for Medicare

-How to Calculate Self-Employment Tax
+How to Calculate Self-Employment Taxes

-- Calculate your net earnings from self-employment
+- Determine your net earnings from self-employment

-- Multiply your net earnings by 92.35%
+- You can simply multiply your net earnings by 92.35%

-- If your income exceeds $168,600 (for 2024), only apply the 2.9% Medicare portion to the excess
+- If your income was greater than $168,600 (for 2024), then only apply the 2.9% Medicare portion to the excess

 Example Calculation:

-Let’s say your net earnings from self-employment in 2024 are $100,000.
+If your net earnings from self-employment in 2024 are $100,000.

 - $100,000 x 92.35% = $92,350